dotnet/docs-maui/docs/ios/xcsync.md

 These are optional; if not specified, the default value will be used.

 - **`-tfm|--target-framework-moniker <FRAMEWORK>`**
   Invoke the tool for a specific framework.
 The framework must be defined in the project file.
-Examples: `net9.0-ios`, `net9.0-maccatalyst`. **Required** if the .NET project supports multiple tfms (for example, a standard MAUI project).
-If a single platform project, the default value will be the single tfm specified in the project file.
+Examples: `net9.0-ios`, `net9.0-maccatalyst`. **Required** if the .NET project supports multiple target frameworks (for example, a standard MAUI project).
+If a single platform project, the default value will be the single target framework specified in the project file.
 - **`-t|--target <TARGET_DIRECTORY>`**
   Directory in which to place the generated Xcode project.
 Default path is `./obj/xcode`
 - **`-f|--force [true|false]`**